Formaleuros, Formalbitcoins, and Virtual Monies: Agent role dependent views of money

 \item In some cases texts should not only be correct but the contents of texts may be be a source of satisfaction or disappointment themselves.
 P needs to know which kind of texts lead to secondary assessment of such a kind.
 When producing texts he will often try to satisfy his superiors.
 This may be done for instance by demonstrating a profit rather than a loss, or a higher profit rather than a lower one.

 \item P may simplify his life by developing a kind of data flow theory for FE's.
 Somehow all documents that P is asked to consider or write deal with flows of FE's through implicit networks and correctness means usually not more than an application of an appropriate conservation law to the network underlying the document.
-Unfortunately converting the data in a document to a precise network description is far from easy due to sloppy presentation in most cases.
-Design heuristics and even guesswork may be needed for such cases.
+Unfortunately converting the data in a document to a precise network description is far from easy due to lack of details in most cases.
+Design heuristics and guesswork may be needed.

 \item Mainly in his job P is confronted with the complexity of systems used for bookkeeping and management accounting.
 P needs to understand why so few people have a thorough understanding of these systems and how to reconcile that observation with the phenomenal influence that texts about money have on operational matters as well as on decisions about future ambitions and organization.